Robert Layton is a husband and father of two living in regional Western Victoria, Australia.

 messages.

-In that work I showed that high accuracy can be obtained on tweets, despite them being about 100 times
+In that work I showed that high accuracy can be obtained on tweets,

 shorter than